evenfound/documentation/README.md

 The algorithm for the ranking calculation has a synthetic character and its main purpose is the dynamic ranking calculation of the node service with a simultaneous compensating this calculation under technical and information indicators.

 The function value is immeasurable and has a physical meaning as a relative share of the input of a specific node into the total ranking of the network node.
 The continuous function calculation for node **_R_** rating value at the moment of time **_t - R(t)_** is challenged by the fact that in the current discrete system its current value does not exist.
-In other words, we can say that the value of the function is correct at moments that coincide with changes in the system, in the node network, for instance. t_(-n),t_0...t_∞.
+In other words, we can say that the value of the function is correct at moments that coincide with changes in the system, in the node network, for instance. `t_(-n),t_0...t_∞`.
 This modality,  based on an analysis of indicators on which the function value in discrete moments in a selected historical period depends, and the presumption that the total network ranking may depend on market moods, allows for the presumption that a transient *polynomial forecasting* of its value on the basis of statistical network data is possible.

 In each period of calculating the work of the network the node ranking value depends on several parameters:

-1. The relative node capacity input into the total capacity of the network.
+*1. The relative node capacity input into the total capacity of the network.

 Here it is worth mentioning that most information exchange and data verification algorithms in a distributed network provide for an equal involvement of its active members in this process.
-Thus the capacity  of a specific node, as a full participant, impacts the average time for processing information.
-Its relative value depends on the total computing capacity of the P  network, which can be represented as the sum of discrete values of the network node capacity:
+Thus the **_capacity_**  of a specific node, as a full participant, impacts the average time for processing information.
+Its relative value depends on the total computing capacity of the **_P_**  network, which can be represented as the sum of discrete values of the network node capacity:

-	P = ∑_(i=0)^M Pi(T=〖tj)〗_                                                                             (1.1)
+	`P = ∑_(i=0)^M Pi(T=〖tj)〗_ `                                                                            (1.1)

-Where M  is the number of nodes in the network, Pi the computing power of the i node at discrete moment T -  from the j event.
+Where **_M_**  is the number of nodes in the network, *Pi* the computing power of the *i* node at discrete moment *T* -  from the *j* event.

-At the same time the relative node capacity input into the total computing capacity of the network looks like this:
+At the same time the **_relative node capacity input_** into the total computing capacity of the network looks like this:

-P_o  =〖P_i (T=〖t_j)〗_ 〗_ /P                                                             (1.2)
+	`P_o  =〖P_i (T=〖t_j)〗_ 〗_ /P   `                                                          (1.2)

 Note: It is evident that an increase in the total capacity of the node network with its constant value at a specific node leads to the reduction of the value of its relative weight in the system, which must be factored in when considering the impact on the resulting indicator.